-TRUST is committed to the vital contribution all Governors and staff can make to safeguarding children.
-We will strive to make sure that every student in TRUST feels secure, well cared for, and able to reach their full potential.
+The Trust is committed to the vital contribution all Governors and staff can make to safeguarding children.
+We will strive to make sure that every student in the Trust feels secure, well cared for, and able to reach their full potential.

 We will ensure all our own staff, other professionals, parents/carers and students work together to know the rules about keeping children safe.
 They will understand the importance of following procedures and listening to each other, especially when there are concerns about safety.